Poor Grooming in Cats

 Why Grooming Is a Functional Health Marker

-Grooming is not vanity for cats; it is temperature control, scent management, and skin maintenance.
-When grooming stops, it usually means the cat is prioritizing basic comfort over optional tasks, often because movement hurts or the cat feels unsafe.
-Age-related disease and behavior change can quietly shrink flexibility and motivation, so grooming decline can be an early functional marker rather than a late-stage sign (Sordo, 2020).
-This is why coat changes often travel with subtle lethargy and more time spent in one sleeping spot.
+Grooming is functional, not vanity: it handles temperature control, scent, and skin maintenance, so when it stops, a cat is usually trading an optional task for basic comfort because movement hurts or the cat feels unsafe.
+Age-related disease and behavior change quietly shrink flexibility and motivation, which makes grooming decline an early functional marker, not a late-stage one (Sordo, 2020).
+That is why a fading coat often travels with subtle lethargy and longer hours in one sleeping spot.

-In the home, undergrooming tends to show up first on the back half: the rump, tail base, and backs of the legs.
-Owners may notice litter dust clinging to fur, a “stale” smell, or small mats that appear after a single nap.
-These details matter because they point toward mobility limits, not just a need for a different brush.
+Undergrooming shows first on the back half — the rump, tail base, and backs of the legs.
+Owners notice litter dust clinging to fur, a stale smell, or small mats that form after a single nap.
+These details point toward mobility limits, not a need for a different brush.

 Pain and Arthritis: the Most Common Hidden Driver